Westminster Choir College

 The Westminster Conservatory is the community music school division of the College of the Arts.
 It serves Central New Jersey and Eastern Pennsylvania with high-quality music instruction in piano, voice, brass, woodwinds, strings, theory, composition, and percussion.
 Westminster Choir College students receive a discount on lessons through the Conservatory.
 Non-credit instruction is open to all ages and levels of ability from 12 months of age through senior citizens, for the serious musician and for the amateur.
 Students at the college have the opportunity to observe lessons, to study privately those instruments not taught within the college curriculum, and in some cases, to teach on the junior faculty of the Conservatory.

 Westminster Choir College Library

-The library at Westminster Choir College is housed in the Katharine Houk Talbott Library Learning Center.
-These collections comprise more than 67,000 music-related books, music scores and periodicals, approximately 5,400 choral music titles in performance quantities, a choral music reference collection of more than 80,000 titles, 200 current periodical titles in print, as well as access to more than 12,000 titles electronically.
+Westminster’s Talbott Library is located in Rider University’s Moore Library.
+Its collections comprise more than 67,000 music-related books, music scores and periodicals, approximately 5,400 choral music titles in performance quantities, a choral music reference collection of more than 80,000 titles, 200 current periodical titles in print, as well as access to more than 12,000 titles electronically.
 The library’s 25,000 sound and video recordings are supplemented by more than 338,000 audio tracks available electronically from the Classical Music Library and the Naxos Music Library.